zitadel/zitadel/apps/login/readme.md

 **EXCEPTIONS:** If the outcome after this order produces a no authentication methods found, or user not found, we check whether `loginSettings?.ignoreUnknownUsernames` is set to `true` as in this case we redirect to the /password page regardless (to not leak information about a registered user).

+> NOTE: This page at this stage beeing ignores local sessions and executes a reauthentication.
+This is a feature which is not implemented yet.

 > NOTE: We ignore `loginSettings.allowExternalIdp` as the information whether IDPs are available comes as response from `getActiveIdentityProviders(org?)`.
 If a user has a cookie for the same loginname, a new session is created regardless and overwrites the old session.
 The old session is not deleted from the login as for now.

 > NOTE: `listAuthenticationMethodTypes()` does not consider different domains for u2f methods or passkeys.
 The check whether a user should be redirected to one of the pages `/passkey` or `/u2f`, should be extended to use a domain filter (https://github.com/zitadel/zitadel/issues/8615)